Whenever someone starts a conversation about record players, there is no way the Victrola and Crosley record players aren’t talked about.

 And, this confusion often leads to a non-ending Crosley vs Victrola record player debate.
 So, to end this debate once and for all, I ordered a Crosley Cruiser Plus suitcase record player and borrowed Victrola Journey Plus from a friend for some time.

-But, there is one more thing that I want you to know.
-In this article, we haven’t discussed whether these record players are good or not; instead, we have closely compared both players to give you a perfect and unbiased comparison between them.
+But before proceeding further, there is one thing that I want you to know, in this article, we haven’t discussed whether these record players are good or not; instead, we have closely compared both players to give you a perfect and unbiased comparison between them.

 So, let’s start.